stvnksslr/razer-ctl/README.md

-# Razer Blade control utility
+# Razer Blade Control Utlity

-* own a Razer Blade 16 2023 or Razor Blade 14 2023
-* use Windows 11 or Linux
-* want better battery life ex. synapse doesnt allow silent mode on battery depsite it making a huge difference

-I have great news.
-I've reverse-engineered the Razer protocol and have crafted an alternative solution.
-A drop-in predictable and compact Razer Synapse alternative.

-## What can it control?
+The goal of this project is to build a crossplatform tool for controlling razer laptops bios settings without using synapse.
+One of the biggest benefits of using this tool over synapse is the ability to set your laptop bios to silent mode while on battery which for some inexplicable reason is not available in synapse.
+This improved my battery life on linux from ~4 hours to a consistent 7~ on a 2023 blade 14.

+# Current Support

+- 2023 blades (14,15,16)
+- 2024 blades (14,15,16)

+# Current Features

-* Performance modes (including overclock)
+Performance modes (including overclock)
-* Lid logo modes: off, static, breathing
+Lid logo modes (if available): off, static, breathing Keyboard brightness
-* Keyboard brightness (works on Windows with Fn keys anyway)

-## linux support

-work in progress, tray is not supported but cli currently works however it requires sudo for the moment to access the various HID devices.

 ## Usage